 We suggest bringing about $1000 US worth of yen in cash when you first come.
 That should cover your expenses for the first month or so.
 We do not recommend bringing traveler’s cheques but if you do, you should cash them in at the airport upon your arrival.
 It is extremely difficult to cash traveler’s cheques in the Ibaraki area and we have heard that financial institutions will stop cashing them in the near future.
 You can use major credit cards, Visa, Mastercard, and American Express at most stores, but you may not be able to use the debit function to purchase goods.
 Depending on your financial institution, there may be a fee per credit card transaction.
 You will be able to use your bank card or credit card to withdraw money as explained in the In Hitachi section.
 However, Japan is a cash-based society so we recommend that you prepare an appropriate amount of cash for your stay.
 You can use ApplePay at most stores.
 Please contact your bank to ensure that you can use your card overseas.

 Are homestays always available?

 Unfortunately, sometimes host families are unavailable.
-In case we cannot provide a homestay, you may need to live in a furnished apartment.
+In case we cannot provide a homestay, we will help you find a furnished apartment.